edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 title: Steam Powered - Make your own Linux based gaming console
 ---

-I've been mulling moving over to linux full time for personal use for quite a few years but since I got my [steam deck](https://store.steampowered.com/steamdeck) last year, I've realised it's perfectly viable.
-Problem is, the steam deck isn't quite powerful enough for my 4k TV in the living room and valve don't actually release a desktop version of [Steam OS](https://en.wikipedia.org/wiki/SteamOS) anymore.
-After a bit of searching I found that most of the popular mainstream desktop distros like Ubuntu LTS are months to years behind the latest driver updates needed to run most games on launch and as such aren't always the best choice either.
+I've been mulling moving over to [Linux](https://en.wikipedia.org/wiki/Linux) full time for personal use for quite a few years but since I got my [Steam Deck](https://store.steampowered.com/steamdeck) last year, I've realised it's perfectly viable now.
+Problem is, the Steam Deck isn't quite powerful enough for my 4k TV in the living room and Valve don't actually release a desktop version of [SteamOS](https://en.wikipedia.org/wiki/SteamOS) anymore.
+After a bit of searching I found that most of the popular mainstream desktop distros like [Ubuntu LTS](https://ubuntu.com/blog/what-is-an-ubuntu-lts-release) are months to years behind the latest driver updates needed to run most games on launch and as such aren't always the best choice either.

 This left me with a few options:

 1. Build my own [arch linux](https://archlinux.org/) install with ~~blackjack and hookers~~ the latest updates.
 2. Use a gaming distro like HoloISO or ChimeraOS.
-3. Use a rolling distribution like Manjaro or openSUSE Tumbleweed to take the heavy lifting away.
+3. Use a [rolling distribution](https://itsfoss.com/rolling-release/) like Manjaro or openSUSE Tumbleweed to take the heavy lifting away.

 I opted out of option one as it seemed like a time sink.
 I did indeed try option 2 for a while but I chose [ChimeraOS](https://chimeraos.org/)